wingedcatgirl/MintysSillyMod/README.md

 ## Installation Instructions
 1. Install [Lovely](https://github.com/ethangreen-dev/lovely-injector), if you haven't already.
 2. Install [Steamodded](https://github.com/Steamopollys/steamodded), if you haven't already.
-3. Download the code above as a ZIP file.
+3. Download the code as a ZIP file, either from the latest release in Releases or from the "Code" button up above.
+(The "Code" button gets you the most recent commit, which will probably have both more features and more bugs.
+Release versions may lack new features, but should be reasonably bug-free.)
-4. Inside the zip file is the mod code in a folder, `MintysSillyMod-main`.
+4. Inside the zip file is the mod code in a folder, `MintysSillyMod-SOMEVERSION`.
 Put that folder in your Mods folder.
-The file structure should look like `Mods/MintysSillyMod-main/MintysSillyMod.json`.
+The file structure should look like `Mods/MintysSillyMod-SOMEVERSION/MintysSillyMod.json`.
 In particular, there should _not_ be a second `MintysSillyMod` folder inside the first one.
+(You might prefer to remove the version number suffix from the folder name; it doesn't actually matter.)
 5. Have a little 3 as a treat! :3